-3.3.3 The acknowledgement of a distress alert consists of a single DSC acknowledgement call which should be addressed to “all ships” and include the identification (see Recommendation ITU-R M.493) of the ship whose distress alert is being acknowledged.
+3.3.3 The acknowledgement of a distress alert consists of a single DSC distress acknowledgement call and includes the identification of the ship whose distress alert is being acknowledged.

-3.3.4 Ships receiving a DSC distress alert from another ship should set watch on an associated radiotelephone distress and safety traffic frequency and acknowledge the call by radiotelephony.
+3.3.4 Ships receiving a DSC distress alert from another ship should set watch on an associated radiotelephone distress and safety traffic frequency and acknowledge the call by radiotelephony (see RR Nos.
+32.28 – 32.35).

-If a ship station continues to receive a DSC distress alert on an MF or VHF channel, a DSC acknowledgement should be transmitted to terminate the call only after consulting with a Rescue Coordination Centre or a Coast Station and being directed to do so.

 3.3.5 The automatic repetition of a distress alert attempt should be terminated automatically on receipt of a DSC distress acknowledgement.

 3.3.6 When distress, urgency, and safety traffic cannot be successfully conducted using radiotelephony, an affected station may indicate its intention to conduct subsequent communications on the associated frequency for NBDP telegraphy.

-3.4 Distress relays
+3.4 Distress alert relays

-Distress relay calls should be initiated manually.
+Distress alert relays should be initiated manually.

-3.4.1 A distress relay call should use the telecommand signal “distress relay” in accordance with Recommendation ITU-R M.493 and the calling attempt should follow the procedures described in § 3.1.3 to 3.1.3.2 for distress alerts, except that the alert is sent manually as a single call on a single frequency.
+3.4.1 A distress alert relay should use the call format for distress alert relays as specified in Recommendation ITU-R M.493 and the calling attempt should follow the procedures described in § 3.1.3 to 3.1.3.2 for distress alerts, except that the distress relay is sent manually as a single call on a single frequency.
+Ship stations not provided with the DSC distress alert relay function should relay the alert by radio telephony.

-3.4.2 Any ship, receiving a distress alert on an HF channel which is not acknowledged by a coast station within 5 min, should transmit a distress relay call to the appropriate coast station.
+3.4.2 Any ship, receiving a distress alert on an HF channel which is not acknowledged by a coast station within 5 min, should transmit an individual distress alert relay addressed to the appropriate coast station.

-3.4.3 Distress relay calls transmitted by coast stations, or by ship stations addressed to more than one vessel, should be acknowledged by ship stations using radiotelephony.
-Distress relay calls transmitted by ship stations should be acknowledged by a coast station transmitting a “distress relay acknowledgement” call in accordance with the procedures for distress acknowledgements given in § 3.3 to 3.3.3.
+3.4.3 Distress alert relays transmitted by coast stations, or by ship stations addressed to more than one vessel, should be acknowledged by ship stations using radiotelephony.
+Distress alert relays transmitted by ship stations should be acknowledged by a coast station transmitting a “distress alert relay acknowledgement” call in accordance with the procedures for distress acknowledgements given in § 3.3 to 3.3.3.

-4 Procedures for DSC urgency and safety calls
+4 Procedures for digital selective calling urgency and safety calls

 4.1 DSC, on the distress and safety calling frequencies, should be used by coast stations to advise shipping, and by ships to advise coast stations and/or ship stations, of the impending transmission of urgency, vital navigational and safety messages, except where the transmissions take place at routine times.
 The call should indicate the working frequency which will be used for the subsequent transmission of an urgent, vital navigational or safety message.

-4.2 The announcement and identification of medical transports should be carried out by DSC techniques, using appropriate distress and safety calling frequencies.
-Such calls should use the category “urgency”, and telecommand “medical transport” and be addressed to all ships at VHF and Geographic Area at MF/HF.
+4.2 The announcement and identification of medical transports should be carried out by DSC transmission, using appropriate distress and safety calling frequencies.
+Such calls should use the call format for an urgency or safety call of the type medical transport and be addressed to all ships at VHF and Geographic Area at MF/HF.

-4.3 The operational procedures for urgency and safety calls should be in accordance with the relevant parts of Annex 3, § 2.1 or 2.2 and 3.1. or 3.2.
+4.3 The operational procedures for urgency and safety calls should be in accordance with the relevant parts of Annex 3, § 2.1 or 2.2 and 3.1 or 3.2.

 5 Testing the equipment used for distress and safety calls

-Testing on the exclusive DSC distress and safety calling frequencies should be avoided as far as possible by using other methods.
-VHF, MF and HF test calls should be in accordance with Recommendation ITU-R M.493 (see Table 4.7) and the call may be acknowledged by the called station.
+Testing on the exclusive DSC distress and safety calling frequencies should be limited as far as possible.
+VHF, MF and HF test calls should be in accordance with Recommendation ITU-R M.493 and the call may be acknowledged by the called station.
 Normally there would be no further communication between the two stations involved.

 Annex 2 Provisions and procedures for routine calls